-- 4.10 Tables 4 to 9 do not identify any significant effects upon the identified European sites as a result of the MRNP (as published at the date of this report) - 4.11 Appendix 2 sets out a detailed assessment of the likely significant effects on European sites as a result of each policy within the MRNP.
-The assessment concludes that none of the policies within the MRNP are likely to have significant impacts upon the European sites identified within the assessment. - 4.12 The Mavesyn Ridware Neighbourhood Plan proposes only limited development, which whilst within the zone of influence of the Cannock Chase SAC, as identified in table 4 there is no significant effects.
-The neighbourhood plan will need to be in broad conformity with the adopted Local Plan and as such Policy NR7 ensures which requires development to demonstrate that alone or in combination with other developments it will not have an adverse effect whether direct or indirect upon the integrity of the Cannock Chase SAC. - 4.13 The conclusions of the screening assessment above indicate that it is not considered that a full HRA assessment for the Mavesyn Ridware Neighbourhood Plan is not required. - 4.14 Following consultation with the statutory consultees, Natural England disagree with the outcome of the above screening assessment and consider that further stages of HRA will be required.
-This is further detailed within the following section of this report.
+- 4.10 Tables 4 to 7 do not identify any significant effects upon the identified European sites because of the LANP (as published at the date of this report). - 4.11 Appendix 2 sets out a detailed assessment of the likely significant effects on European sites as a result of each policy within the neighbourhood plan.
+The assessment concludes that none of the policies within the LANP are likely to have significant impacts upon the European sites identified within the assessment. - 4.12 The conclusions of the screening assessment above indicate that it is considered that the further stages HRA assessment for the Little Aston neighbourhood plan is not required. - 4.13 Following consultation with the statutory consultees, all confirmed that they agreed with the conclusions of this screening assessment.